University Catalog 2024-2025

 Admissions Requirements

 Admission to the M.S. program requires a B.S. in electrical engineering, computer engineering or computer science, and an overall undergraduate GPA of at least 3.0.
 For non-native English speakers, the minimum acceptable TOEFL score for admission to the M.S. program is 90 (minimum 18 in each area, with minimum of 19 on Speaking).
-The GRE is required for all programs of study but may be waived upon request for graduates from US Universities (see below).
 Admission is further limited by available room in the elected program of study.
 Meeting the above minimum requirements alone does not guarantee admission.

 Applicants to the Master’s and PhD programs who do not have a Bachelor’s degree in Electrical Engineering or Computer Engineering, but have a closely related degree from an accredited college or university, must have taken the following pre-requisite courses: Courses equivalent to ECE 109, ECE 209, ECE 212, ECE 220, ECE 301, ECE 302 and ECE 303.